KalaayPT/Profit-Taker-Guide/codex/untapped-potential.md

 **__Nova AG:__**

-[__As noted in the squad section of the guide__](/advanced/squad-speedruns.html#squad-nova), Nova is an option to clear the first leg phase.
-This has not been used for a time save so far.
+Nova is, in theory, an option to clear the first leg phase.
+This has not been used for a time save so far as it is mostly very impractical and overshadowed by Mech + Jade.

 Example (click to play/pause):